Travel in Iceland presents very few health problems. Tap water is safe to drink; the level of hygiene is high, and there are no endemic nasties.

 Availability & Cost of Health Care

-The standard of healthcare is extremely high, and English is widely spoken by doctors and medical-clinic staff.
+The standard of healthcare is very high, and English is widely spoken by doctors and medical-clinic staff.
 Note, however, that there are limited services outside larger urban areas.

 For minor ailments, pharmacists can dispense valuable advice and over-the-counter medication; pharmacies can be identified by the sign apótek.
 Pharmacists can also advise as to when more specialised help is required.

 Citizens from other countries can obtain medical assistance but must pay in full (and later be reimbursed by their insurance provider, if they have one).
+A standard consultation costs around 10,000kr.
 Travel insurance is advised.
 For more detailed information on healthcare for visitors, see www.sjukra.is/english/tourists.

 Hypothermia & Frostbite